Freedom of religion in Europe by country: Germany

-There have been reports of societal abuses based on religious affiliation, belief, or practice.
-Right-wing groups and Muslim youth from immigrant backgrounds committed politically motivated crimes against some minority religious groups.
-Some Jewish cemeteries were desecrated, and individuals from Muslim communities sometimes suffered societal discrimination.
-The Roman Catholic and Protestant churches use "sect commissioners" to warn the public of alleged dangers from some minority religious groups such as the Unification Church, Scientologists, Universelles Leben (Universal Life), and Transcendental Meditation practitioners.
-Scientologists continued to find that "sect filters" were used to discriminate against them in education, employment, and political party membership.
-A sect filter is defined as a written agreement a new employee has to sign stating that he or she has no contact with Scientology, has not participated in its training courses, and rejects its doctrines.
-Prominent societal leaders, however, took positive steps to promote religious freedom and tolerance.
-Many members of civil society, such as members of the Central Council of Muslims in Germany, members of the Turkish community, and members of prominent Jewish organizations, initiated discussions regarding Muslim integration and expressed commitment to that process.
+According to preliminary government figures, in 2022, there were over 2,500 anti-semitic crimes reported; the government also reported that in 2021, there were 732 crimes targeting Muslims and over 100 anti-Christian crimes.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Greece

 The Constitution of Greece establishes the Church of Greece as the "dominant" religion of Greece.
 Article 13 of the Constitution of Greece further guarantees the freedom of religion for all Greeks, although it also outlaws proselytism.

-Religious instruction is provided in Greek public schools, and students are taught the tenets of the Christian Orthodox faith (or, respectively, Islam, for the Muslim religious minority in Thrace) and general things about other religions and faiths.
+Orthodox, Catholic, and Jewish schools operate in the country as well as two Islamic religious schools in Thrace.
+Religious instruction is mandatory for all school pupils studying at grade three and higher, and students are taught the tenets of the Orthodox Christian faith (or, respectively, Islam, for the Muslim religious minority in Thrace) and general things about other religions and faiths.
 Typically, one hour per week (out of the 32-hour program of studies) is devoted to these lessons.
-However, students and parents can choose to opt out of religious instruction lessons by providing a written note to their school stating they desire to do so.
+However, students and parents can choose to opt out of religious instruction.
 The Lord's Prayer or another prayer is typically recited before lessons, once a day, but school prayer attendance is not mandatory.